 “Remembering” was her debut single in 2015.
 Campbell said that she wrote the song shortly after moving to Nashville and coming off a tour with her dad.
 “He was starting to decline with his Alzheimer's Disease and I knew that there was gonna be a time where he wouldn’t recognize me…that pretty soon he wouldn’t know who I was,” said Ashley.
 “We’ve always had a special connection.
 I wanted to have something that would be able to reach out to him even when he can’t really understand words anymore.
 And that’s music.
 This is a song is from me to him about how I’ll always have his back.”

 Ashley performed the song for a new series on CFR called “Kickin’ Back,” where country artists were asked to invite someone who had NEVER been on the show to perform alongside regular stars such as Bill Anderson, Jeannie Seely, Jimmy Fortune, Rory Feek, Larry Gatlin, Gene Watson, and more.
-“Kickin’ Back” will premiere on RFD-TV in June.
-Watch a preview here:
+“Kickin’ Back” will premiered on RFD-TV in June.

-Though her father will never perform again, Ashley is focused on her own burgeoning country career.
-Ashley made her debut on the Opry state in November of 2016 and will be performing at the “Opry Country Classics” show alongside Crystal Gayle, The Gatlin Brothers, Chuck Mead, TG Sheppard, and hosted by Larry Gatlin.
-The show will be at the Ryman Auditorium on April 14th at 7 PM in Nashville, TN.
+Though her father will never perform again, Ashley is focused on her own country career and made her debut on the Opry state in November of 2016 and will be performing at the “Opry Country Classics” show alongside Crystal Gayle, The Gatlin Brothers, Chuck Mead, TG Sheppard, and hosted by Larry Gatlin.

 Country’s Family Reunion airs Fridays at 8 p.m.
 ET on RFD-TV with an encore at midnight ET.